konfirmed/SpendGuard/README.md

 > “We don’t need more dashboards.
 We need intelligent friction at the moment of choice.”

-WebAssistant doesn't block you.
+SpendGuard doesn't block you.
 It helps you reflect, pause, and proceed with clarity—acting as a trusted guide for your browser life.

 ---